Alabama Lawyers for Modification of Child Custody, Child Support & Alimony

 - Child support: If you want to change the child support payments you make or receive, our attorneys can petition a court for modification due to income reductions or job losses for payers or recipients of child support; changes in custody arrangements; or changes in day care or medical expenses or other costs.

 - Spousal support: If your income or expenses have changed significantly, your ability to pay alimony (or your need for alimony) may also change and call for modification.
 Our attorneys can help you build an effective case.

 Contact us to discuss your interest in modification.

 Child Support Enforcement Lawyers Serving the Dothan Area

 If you are not receiving the child support or alimony payments to which you are legally entitled or if your court-ordered time with your children is not being honored, our attorneys can help you take action to resolve the problem.
 We can aggressively pursue enforcement of your legal rights through negotiation or by representing you before the appropriate authorities to make sure you are treated fairly.

-Contact the Alabama child custody modification lawyers of Smith & McGhee, PC, at 334-702-1744 for a free consultation about your case.
+Contact the Alabama child custody modification lawyers of Smith & McGhee, PC, at 334-702-1744 to schedule your initial consultation about your case.
 We are highly experienced in matters involving divorce, modification, enforcement and other important family law issues.